marionlo/100-days-of-code/README.md

 **Today's Progress**: And I'm done with the responsive version of my website.
 Everything seems to work well !
 Will need to try more on several devices and different browers as well :) But i'm quite happy with the result right now
 **Thoughts:** Next step: accessibility !
 Small update: need to fix the rendering of the fonts on various browsers.

+### Day 74: 24 January, 2019
+**Today's Progress**: Fixed the rendering of the fonts on different browsers, small errors on the footer.
+Added the image for the last project and added Sass variables for the colors.
+I also begin to work on the php file for the contact form.